Diagnosis by the DSM

 For all four of these episodes, the symptoms must have an impact on the person’s ability to function and can’t derive from some other circumstance or illness that would logically, or better, account for its expression.

-The main difference between Bipolar I (BP I) and Bipolar II (BP II) is the presence of mania (7 days) v. hypomania (4 days).
+The main difference between BP I and BP II is full mania (7 days) v. hypomania (4 days).
 Once a person experiences a full manic episode, they will receive a BP I diagnosis.

 Bipolar I Disorder

-As stated just above, the cardinal criteria for a BP I diagnosis is the presence of mania.
-BP I then gets broken down into six different sub-diagnoses defined by which type of episode the patient is currently in or has most recently experienced and which types of episodes (if any) they have experienced in the past.
+The Bipolar I diagnosis, (with Manic Episode), gets broken down into six different sub-diagnoses which are not important to detail here.
+Broadly, they are defined by which type of episode the patient is currently in or has most recently experienced and which types of episodes (if any) they have experienced in the past.
 Two of the six diagnoses do not require the experience of any Major Depressive Episodes.

 Bipolar II Disorder

-For a BP II diagnosis, (based on the presence of hypomania, or manic behvaior of 4 days or less) the person must have experienced at least one Major Depressive Episode and at least one Hypomanic Episode.
+For a Bipolar II diagnosis, (no Manic Episode) the person must have experienced at least one Major Depressive Episode and at least one Hypomanic Episode.

-The BP-NOS sub-classification includes disorders with bipolar features that do not meet criteria for any specific Bipolar Disorder.
-Examples include:
+The Bipolar Disorder Not Otherwise Specified category includes disorders with bipolar features that do not meet criteria for any specific Bipolar Disorder.
+Examples include

 - Very rapid alternation (over days) between manic symptoms and depressive symptoms that meet symptom threshold criteria but not minimal duration criteria for Manic, Hypomanic or Major Depressive Episodes